nicholasayam/Digital-CV/README.md

 ***

 ## 🎖️ Military Experience
 - **Singapore Armed Forces (SAF)**, Enlisted May 2022 till XX (TBU).
-Awarded the Silver Bayonet (Top 10% Honour Graduate in cohort) in Specialist Cadet Course, February 2023.
+Attended Specialist Cadet School and was awarded the Silver Bayonet (Top 10% Honour Graduate in cohort), in February 2023.

 ***